Non-invertible self-duality defects of Cardy-Rabinovici model and mixed gravitational anomaly: Conclusion and discussion

 Another interesting question is whether there exists an 't~Hooft anomaly that depends only on the non-invertible self-duality symmetry.
 In the case of pure Maxwell theory, when we consider it as the all-fermion electrodynamics, such an anomaly has been found in Refs.~\cite{Hsieh:2019iba, Hsieh:2020jpj}.
 It seems to be quite nontrivial if such anomaly is still present when the matter fields are included and the self-duality becomes a non-invertible operation.

-\acknowledgments The work of Y.~T. was supported by Japan Society for the Promotion of Science (JSPS) KAKENHI Grant numbers, 22H01218 and 20K22350.
+\acknowledgments The work of Y. T. was supported by Japan Society for the Promotion of Science (JSPS) KAKENHI Grant numbers, 22H01218 and 20K22350, and by Center for Gravitational Physics and Quantum Information (CGPQI) at Yukawa Institute for Theoretical Physics.
 Y.~H. was supported by JSPS Research Fellowship for Young Scientists Grant No.~20J20215